mit-submit/submit-users-guide/source/access.rst

 #. **Connect to subMIT:** Click the green "Open a Remote Window" button in the lower-left of the VSCode window.
 Select "submit" from the menu (VSCode automatically reads your ssh config file).
 Then, simply "open" a folder or workspace.
 Opening a folder is typically more convenient than opening a single code file.
 Remember: VSCode is now connected to subMIT, so you are looking at and navigating your files on the subMIT servers, not on your laptop/desktop.

-#. **Note:** Only run *light* calculations in VSCode; VSCode is intended for editing/debugging, not prodcuction runs.
-If the execution of your code will consume signficant resources (time, memory, processors, ...) then please run it outside VSCode using `Slurm or HTCondor <https://submit.mit.edu/submit-users-guide/running.html>`_.
+#. **Note:** Only run *light* calculations in VSCode; VSCode is intended for editing/debugging, not production runs.
+If the execution of your code will consume significant resources (time, memory, processors, ...) then please run it outside VSCode using `Slurm or HTCondor <https://submit.mit.edu/submit-users-guide/running.html>`_.
 For example, you can debug using a smaller subset of data than a production run.

 Handy Resources
 ...............